Updated 20.03.2020 Gareth Pugh – Director.

-The law on data protection sets out a number of different reasons for which a company may collect and process your personal data.
+The law on data protection sets out several different reasons for a company to collect and process your personal data.
 We use Legitimate Interest.
 In the situations where we collect and process your personal data, we require it to pursue our legitimate interests in a way which might reasonably be expected as part of running our business.

 Why we collect your personal data